MiminkoMoje/Tutu-Bot/README.md

 Run `index.js` to give life to the bot.

 Note: the `coinflip` command uses custom emotes.
 You can find them in the `custom emotes` folder but you will have to se them up by yourself in `coinflip.js`.

+## Can/Should I contribute?

+PLEASE feel free to.
+I'd love to see how my code can be improved and would totally help me learn for the future.
+Or if you have any ideas for new commands, I'd love to see them.
+Or anything really.
+Just help pls thx.

 ## So what's next?